EricomSoftwareLtd/Shield/Shield-Changelog.md

 ### Known Issues and Limitations

 - Several syslog addresses are not supported anymore

+### Upgrade Note

+- Due to upgrade of Rancher and Kubernetes the following has to be done before upgrading Shield:
+- Upgrade Rancher first
+  - Stop Rancher: ( docker stop $(docker ps | grep rancher/rancher: | awk '{ print $1 }') )
+  - Run Rancher from the new version
+- Update the Kubernetes Version from Rancher (Edit Cluster)
+- Continue with the upgrade process.

 ## [Rel-21.01.743] - 2021-04-13 - Hotfix

 ### Bug Fixes